Skip to main content Skip to footer

 Ensure products have a UKCA or CE mark which signifies the manufacturer’s compliance with the UK Medicines and Medical Devices Act 2021 [3] and Medical Devices (amendment) (GB) Regulations 2023 [4].

 * Note: Following Brexit, new medical devices placed on the GB market will have a UKCA mark.
-This UKCA mark is a requirement of the Medical Devices Regulations 2021 [3].
-The CE mark on older devices will remain valid indefinitely.
+For items procured prior to Brexit, the CE mark will remain indefinitely valid.

 Sources of information